Recoskie/JDasm/docs/Basics.md

 <br />

-A Char is short, for charterer.
-Each key code on your keyboard sends a byte.
-Which corresponds to the standard binary values in the table.
+A Char is short for charterer.
+Each key code on your keyboard sends a byte, which corresponds to the standard binary values in the table.

 <br />

 This format stays the same between systems.
-Otherwise documents would fail to load, and would end up printing out gibberish.
+Otherwise, documents would fail to load and would end up printing out gibberish.

 <br />

-Char codes 00 to 1F hex are not rally text codes.
-Thus are never saved to text documents, or web pages.
+Char codes 00 to 1F hex are not really text codes.
+Thus are never saved to text documents or web pages.

 <br />

-Processor cores come equipped with text precessing functions.
+Processor cores come equipped with text processing functions.
 Such as changing a binary number to a hex number.
 A byte is changed into two bytes with values 0 to 9, A to F.

 <br />